 When things are too quiet, they stir up trouble.
 When feeling comfortable, they will find a reason not to.
-It’s called the self-fulfilling prophecy – she will be so convinced that you aren’t going to stick around she may make you want to leave.
+It’s called the self-fulfilling prophecy – she will be so convinced that you aren’t going to stick around that she may make you want to leave.
 [Read: Abandonment issues: how it affects your relationship]

-With just her mom and her against the world, she has very little trust in men and probably has been taught to be self-reliant and to never “need” a man.
-And because some degree of dependence is healthy for any relationship, this type of girl can be difficult to get close to.
+With just her mom and her against the world, she has very little trust in men.
+She probably has been taught to be self-reliant and never “need” a man.
+And because some degree of dependence is healthy for any relationship, this girl can be difficult to get close to.

 If you notice that her dad was overly protective and sheltering, be careful.
 She may not have a clue how to live in the real world.
 You may want to stay away from this father-daughter relationship, too.
 [Read: 15 types of bad girlfriends who’ll make your life a living hell]